Bitcoin Poker Sites: The Ultimate Guide

 What Bitcoin has done long-term can’t be argued.
 If you’ve held onto Bitcoin from almost any time in the past, you’ve made money.
 If you’ve held onto it for a while, it’s a lot of money.

 The first 3 companies that come to mind when I think of big-name stocks that have done well in recent years are: Amazon, Apple, and Google.
 Fair enough, right?
-Three of the most profitable companies in the world that have had exceptional decades.
+Three of the most profitable companies in the world that have had exceptional recent years.

 Look at the great performance they’ve had over the past 5 years:

 The first documented real-world use of Bitcoin was a trade of $30 worth of pizza for 10,000 BTC.
 Today, that would be the equivalent of over $55 million. –New York Times